 Ruby-Beth Buitekant was raised by Charis.
 Since the days of the young writers group led by Linda Bryant, Ruby-Beth has been encouraged to speak loudly by her experiences at Charis.
-She is now a lawyer with the Southern Center for Human Rights (SCHR) focusing on Public Policy and Organizing.
+She is now a lawyer.
 Before her legal education, Ruby-Beth worked for the Center for Court Innovation's Crown Heights Mediation Center managing the anti-gun violence program Youth Organizing to Save Our Streets.
 She has been a featured speaker on panels and publications relating to racism within the criminal legal system, Black Lives Matter, and prison abolition.
 Buitekant holds a JD from The City University of New York School of Law and a BA from Wesleyan University.
 She is from and in love with Atlanta, GA.

 A native Atlantan, Zanetta Byers-Harris (Board Development) is the Human Resource Manager at Create Your Dreams, a long-term, youth enrichment program dedicated to nurturing the talents and dreams of students living in underserved areas of Atlanta.
 If you are interested in serving on the Charis Circle Board of Directors, please contact Zanetta via firstname.lastname@example.org.

 Chelsea Hoag grew up close to Nashville, but her love for feminism and queer community blossomed at Berry College as she mastered a degree in Communication.
 After graduation, she quickly joined Lenz Marketing in Downtown Decatur where she worked closely with Decatur Book Festival, Amplify Decatur, and Atlanta Science Festival.
 When she's not creating awesome events for Rotten Peaches, the queer womens' social club she co-founded, or making content at Wussy Mag, you can find Chelsea coaching kids golf.
 (Yes, she really did play varsity golf in college and can kick your butt!)